andrewsgardner/keycloak-demo/blog-api-service/README.md

-# Angular API Service
+# Blog API Service

-A FastAPI server for Angular Client.
+A FastAPI server for the Blog Client.

 ## Requirements